k00ka/bowling-game-kata/README.md

 * Refactoring

 ####Scoring a Strike
 A strike is worth 10, plus the value of your next two rolls.

 Say you throw a strike in the first frame.
 Technically, you don't have a score yet, but you know it’s at least 10.
 You need to throw two more balls to figure out your total score for that frame.
 In the second frame, if you knock down 6 pins on the first ball, your score is at least (10 + 6) + (6).
 If you then knock down 2 more, your score is (10 + 6 + 2) + (6 + 2).
 The 6 + 2 count twice.

 Gotcha: If you roll two strikes in a row, the first will double-count the rolls in the next two frames!

 ####Implement Strike Scoring
 Considering strikes, a game consists of twenty or less rolls of the ball (it doesn’t seem fair that someone doing well gets less scoring chances!)

-A game is much more complicated
+Considering strikes, game scoring is much more complicated.

 Let’s talk about:
 * Modelling (how is it holding up?)
 * Testing